 Can be used for the left or right arm.

-Medical-grade Velcro is 10X stronger than standard, retail-grade Velcro
+Medical-grade fastener is 10X stronger than standard, retail-grade fastener

 High-density plastic shell shields your elbow from impact and compression